Infantile Scoliosis: Signs, Causes, Diagnosis And Treatment

 4. Exercises

-Juvenile patients should also be advised to do some exercises to correct spinal curvature, build strength, and improve balance.
+Juvenile patients should also be advised to do some exercises for babies to correct spinal curvature, build strength, and improve balance.
 This is done with the help of well-trained physiotherapists and biokinetic therapists.

 5. Surgery